 Most everything else is going in the trash.
 Box after box.
 It’s not me.
 And I don’t want it.
 I cried when my now-grown daughter threw away all her Barbie dolls.
 I think part of the grief was realizing your kids grow up and move on to their own lives.

 The last box I went through was a ton of my awesome cooking stuff.
 And as I made my way to the bottom, I found, none other than, my Hello Kitty toaster.
 The one I was criticized for not having on my person in California.
 And I had this great realization…

 When I wrote that blog post it pissed off this person who had been a plague in my life for so very long.

 But then, around that same time, I got a message from a friend I went to school with back in Texas.
-At that point we had not seen each other for approximately 28 years.
+At that point, we had not seen each other for approximately 28 years.
 He messaged me on Facebook this beautiful message of how much he loved my gypsy train of thought and how he appreciated the “toaster” blog post, he said, because so many people place stock in material things.
-But it’s not what our journey’s are all about.
-I loved his words so much even then I snapped a photo of it.
+But it’s not what our journeys are all about.
+I loved his words so much even then that I snapped a photo of them.

 I feel free.
 From a lot of things.

 Free from my past.
 Free from pain and hurt.
 Free from shame.
 Free from being weighted down with things.
 I think when I lost everything at one point in my life, I felt I had to grab on to anything I could get my hands on.
 I had amassed “things” out of fear of being without.
 But now, I really comprehend, that less is oh, so much more.

 But, if there was any question…the damned toaster…oh hell yeah, of course, something that awesome is coming with.
 But at least now I’m choosing much better what can be in my life, and what can’t.